HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/index.md

 </details>
 ### Flat JSON submissions (a.k.a Inception mode)

-If your consuming service can't deal with the RichText JSON structure, you can wrap the JSON structure into a Base64 encoded String.
+If your consuming service can't deal with the Rich Text JSON structure, you can wrap the JSON structure into a Base64 encoded String.

 So you have the `content` element, which most likely is already Base64 encoded wrapped a second time into Base64.
 To clarify, you start with: